Wojtman/10xCookbook/.ai/db-plan.md

 ### Out of Scope (Noted for Future)
 - Partitioning for analytics_events (when volume justifies)
-- Full-text search indexes on recipe.description (deferred until search UI)
+- Full-text search indexes on recipe.description (recipe preparation description) (deferred until search UI)
 - Materialized views for reporting (no immediate analytics requirements)
 - Multi-region replication (single-region deployment acceptable for MVP)
 - Version history tracking (not in MVP scope)